I’ve always loved a Lemon Drop Martini but since trying this version flavored with vanilla I have to admit that the

 An altogether fabulous evening filled with wonderful people, some new friends and great food.
 My thanks to both Tillamook and D Bar Desserts.

-This Lemon Drop really was a fabulous cocktail; unique in that lemonade is the base instead of lemon simple syrup and also in it’s inclusion of vanilla bean paste; both the taste and visual effect of floating vanilla flecks made for the best Lemon Drop I’ve ever had.
+This Lemon Drop really was a fabulous cocktail; unique in that lemonade is the base instead of lemon simple syrup and also in it’s inclusion of vanilla bean paste; both the taste and visual effect of floating vanilla flecks made for the best Lemon Drop Martini I’ve ever had.
 Loved it.
 You will be thanking them too for sharing the recipe; this cocktail is divine!

-UPDATE: Since the evening over 3 years ago I’ve been to visit D Bar Desserts again and left just as impressed.
+UPDATE: Since the evening almost 5 years ago I’ve been to visit D Bar Desserts again and left just as impressed.
 They’ve since moved into new digs and the new place was beautiful and a friend and I had a great time sampling their menu with other locals from the media.
 Of particular love for both of us were these Fried Brussels Sprouts with Sriracha and Honey Glaze; they were so amazing do make sure you check them out.
 I’m craving them now too doggone it!